FlashPCB logo

 Part placement

 Our library encodes information that is used by our design rule checks to validate part placement.
-This information is contained within the following layers in Eagle:
+This information is contained within the following layers:

 Board border is continuous